MTG/makam-symbolic-phrase-segmentation/README.md

 Automatic Phrase Segmentation on symbolic scores for Ottoman-Turkish makam music

 -----------------------------------------------------------------
 This is a fork of the automatic phrase segmentation algorithm hosted in http://akademik.bahcesehir.edu.tr/~bbozkurt/112E162.html.
 This repository is created with the consent of the members of the project.
-The aim of this fork is to modularize and package the MATLAB code into standalone binaries usable in other research tools (and mainly in [Dunya](https://github.com/MTG/dunya)).
+The aim of this fork is to modularize and package the MATLAB code into a standalone binary usable in other research tools (and mainly in [Dunya](https://github.com/MTG/dunya)).
 You can access the original code and additional sources such as the expert annotations from the original site.

 Please cite the following paper, if you are using the code or the data available in the web page expalined above.